COMPOSE: Hypergraph Cover Optimization for Multi-view 3D Human Pose Estimation: Introduction

-To alleviate these challenges, we introduce a hypergraph-based formulation that extends beyond pairwise relationships to capture higher-order interactions among multiple views simultaneously.
-By treating consistent sets of 2D detections across views as hyperedges, our model enforces a holistic consensus across all cameras simultaneously, making it significantly more robust to outliers in individual frames (see \autoref{fig:teaser}, where hyperedges better express global geometric consistency).
-With a purely optimization-based approach, our method successfully regresses accurate 3D human poses from multi-view 2D observations, even in the presence of severe occlusions.
-Furthermore, our experiments demonstrate that our hypergraph-based approach outperforms state-of-the-art optimization-based and self-supervised learning methods.
+To alleviate these challenges, \textsc{\name} extends modeling beyond pairwise relationships by abstracting 2D image correspondence in a hypergraph formulation, where each hyperedge represents a candidate multi-view person hypothesis.
+By scoring sets of 2D detections simultaneously, \name enforces a holistic consensus across all cameras, improving robustness to outliers in individual views (see \cref{fig:teaser}, where hyperedges better express global geometric consistency).
+To solve this higher-order partitioning problem, we propose two complementary optimization strategies: an exact Integer Linear Programming (ILP) formulation and a scalable probabilistic relaxation using loopy Belief Propagation (BP).
+The ILP formulation recovers the globally optimal assignment, while the BP relaxation produces continuous marginal beliefs over hyperedges.
+This enables fully parallelizable, GPU-accelerated inference and yields soft confidence scores over the associations, providing an uncertainty-aware alternative to hard assignments.
+With these optimization-based approaches, the proposed method successfully reconstructs accurate 3D poses from multi-view 2D observations, even in the presence of severe occlusions.
+Furthermore, experiments demonstrate that our hypergraph-based approach outperforms state-of-the-art optimization-based and recent self-supervised learning methods.

-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*,itemsep=0.5em] \item We propose \textsc{\name}, a novel hypergraph formulation for multi-view 3D human pose estimation that advances the paradigm from pairwise association between camera views to considering detections from all cameras simultaneously; this is cast as a partitioning problem over a higher-order graph. \item We introduce a robust optimization objective and a geometrically guided pruning strategy that enables the efficient solution of the theoretically exponential correspondence problem via Integer Linear Programming (ILP). \item We demonstrate through extensive experiments that our optimization-based method outperforms state-of-the-art optimization-based as well as self-supervised learning-based methods on several standard benchmarks. \end{itemize}